sergeyvoytov/learning-journal/git-github.md

 Git is set up to greatly minimize the possibility of irreversible damage to files, such as accidentally lost data.
 Git makes it extremely difficult for a snapshot of your file that is committed to be lost.
 Files in Git can reside in three main states: committed, modified and staged.Data is securely stored in a local database.
 File has been changed but not committed to the database.

+In order to start using GIT we need to set it up.
+I would like to focus on the Linux set up since thats is the one I used.
+``$ sudo yum install git``